On Family day .... Create Memories, Not Waste

 Our local landfill is only a few years away from being full.
-Check back closer to a holiday for specifically themed content to help you, your family and your friends create memories and not waste.
-Until then try these tips for making life’s special events memorable and not at the expense of the environment.
+Check out our best tips help you, your family and your friends create memories and not waste.
 At the bottom of the page are some resources that will link you to more comprehensive guides and searchable databases for how to recycle.

 Gift giving is one of the many ways we express our appreciation to people in our life.
-But we don’t want to just give stuff, stuff is everywhere in our lives and more and more we are realizing that stuff doesn’t bring happiness.
+But we don’t want to just give stuff, stuff is already everywhere in our lives consider these alternatives because stuff doesn’t necessarily bring happiness.

-Ideas include outdoor adventures like snowshoeing or kayaking, dog walking, baked treats, home improvements or landscaping, music lessons, art lessons and plant cuttings.
+Tickets to a movie or show, an outdoor adventure (Dakota Ridge is open!), like snowshoeing or kayaking, dog walking, baked treats, home improvements or landscaping, music lessons, art lessons and plant cuttings, a night away or massage – gift the gift of spending quality time together!

-Give to a cause or charity in someone else’s name.
+Give to a cause or charity in someone else’s name or volunteer together to help the community.
 The Sunshine Coast has many not-for-profits and charitable organizations working to enhance our community.

 Skip plastic decorations, paper decorations are fully recyclable at your local depot click here for a list of party recyclables (includes piñatas too!)